slurdge/domf/README.md

 You should also use https protocol in order to prevent someone sniffing the URL.

-Once you've done that, change the `$upload_path` to some other location.
+Once you've done that, change the `upload_path` to some other location.

 Short URLs
 ----------